In a relatively subdued statement, Microsoft announced the final step in the life cycle of their oldest supported Windows Operating System (OS).

 Section 164.308(a)(5)(ii)(B) of the HIPAA Security Rule states that you must have “procedures for guarding against, detecting, and reporting malicious software.”
 Without Microsoft’s support, the OS will be susceptible to vulnerabilities that violate this incredibly important security safeguard.

 “But all of my anti-virus and encryption technology is up to date.
 Isn’t that enough?”

 Here’s the answer right from the horse’s mouth, from an equivalent announcement about Windows XP, on microsoft.com: “Without critical Windows XP security updates, your PC may become vulnerable to harmful viruses, spyware, and other malicious software which can steal or damage your business data and information.
 Anti-virus software will also not be able to fully protect you once Windows XP itself is unsupported.”

 Even though the statement above refers to XP, the content is directly applicable to Vista.
 When Microsoft releases an OS update, it includes patches that fix vulnerabilities in the currently supported Operating Systems.
 Hackers are known to use the list of patches as a step-by-step guide to exploiting the vulnerabilities of older, unpatched Operating Systems.
 No matter what encryption or anti-virus you have, they aren’t intended to stop exploitation of vulnerabilities inherent in the OS.

 It is unlikely that your organization is running Windows Vista, but if it is, your data may have already been exposed to hackers that target Vista Operating Systems.
 Although it may seem like a burden, the need to upgrade from Vista is urgent.
-If you don’t use Windows Vista, don’t get complacent.
-The widely used Windows 7 is next on the docket for discontinuation in January 2020.
+Check out our article on HIPAA Compliant Software for more information on choosing what’s best for your organization.